 In the Tall City, the Sky’s the Limit!

-Anchoring the Tall City, Midland's downtown is home to the most impressive skylines in West Texas along with our central business district, Centennial Park, the Bush Convention Center, Hotel Santa Rita, and much more.
+Anchoring the Tall City, Midland's downtown is home to the most impressive skylines in West Texas along with our central business district, Centennial Park, the Bush Convention Center, Hotel Santa Rita, the Tapestry Hotel and much more.

 Midland Development Corporation and Downtown Midland